nricciardi/taskup/README.md

 The roles can be modified in a second moment if the user has specific permission.

+## User Profile
+Each logged user is able to manage own profile using _My Profile_ page.
+It can be accessed through dropdown menu on header avatar:

+**TODO IMG DROPDOWN**

+From _My Profile_ page is possible to edit user master data (name, surname, username, email and so on), avatar color and the password.

+**TODO IMG MY PROFILE PAGE**

+> WARNING: when an user edits email or password, he will have logged out.

 ## Manage Task Status, Task Label, Users and Roles
 Having the specific permissions, an user as PM is able to manage task status, task label,users and roles.